 These earthquakes register at no more than 1.0 on the moment magnitude scale, and anything around this value cannot be felt by humans – especially not 30 kilometers (19 miles) underground, the depth these lunar-induced tremors are occurring.
-So by themselves, these quakes are completely harmless, but is their continued presence a good or bad thing?

 The San Andreas Fault is, overall, constantly moving, but segments of it have remained almost completely motionless for over a century, meaning that it’s been storing stress for an incredibly long period of time.
 When the fault does significantly rupture – something people refer to as the “Big One” – there will be many casualties, chaos, and a veritable catastrophe.